pkoa/smartify-simple-humidifier/README.md

 Now you are up and running!
 ## Example usage
-Forking the project with your own code.
+If you would want to add your own code.
 ### Firebase
 Firestore, database, example usage in javascript.
 ```Javascript